Navigating the Digital World

 Requisites for this module

 What does it mean to be a "digital citizen"?
 As increasing portions of our personal and professional lives are played out online, acquiring the ability to effectively use digital interfaces and think critically about them is an ever more urgent task, as well as a topic of fierce debate.
-While some allege that digital technologies are a root cause of a "post-fact" era filled with "fake news" that limits our worldview, others see in them the key to unlocking social change and bringing people together in new ways and across geographical boundaries.
+While some allege that we live in a "post-fact" era filled with "fake news" that limits our worldview, others see in digital technologies the key to unlocking social change and bringing people together in new ways and across geographical boundaries.

 The digital revolution is constantly reshaping our world in a myriad of ways: from surveillance laws to social mobilisation; from innovative business models to open access information; from warfare strategy to medical treatment.
 Not only this, the way we construct our individual identities, build communities, protect human rights, and promote the humanities is increasingly mediated through online platforms, and contingent on the uneven access that global communities have to technology.